yu-lab-vt/ITEC/README.md

    In *Resolution* section, you can adjust the cell size parameters (max size & min size) to achieve that.
 The algorithm will exclude cells beyond that range.
 For example, if you do not want the small cells, you may tune up the min size a little bit to get rid of them.

 ### 4. I found part of the detections that ITEC provided seem not to be true cells.
-How can I tune the params?
+How can I tune the parameters?

    Most of the time this situation results from a too-low Background intensity in *Grayscale* section.
 Try tune it up to a proper level to distinguish the cells.
 You may further check other *Grayscale* parameters if it does not work.

 ### 5. I found many cells missing, or fragmented tracks.
-How can I tune the params?
+How can I tune the parameters?

    You may first check if your *Grayscale* parameters are set properly.
 As ITEC remaps the intensity based on upper/lower bounds during pre-processing, a smaller range is better to show the contrast in between.
 Also make sure the Background intensity is set appropriately within the bounds, not too high.

    On top of that, you may tune up the curveThres a little bit in *advanced parameters for segmentation*.
 Framented track may also result from a low Max distance setting in *advanced parameters for tracking*,with data of compromised time resolution.

 ### 6. I found ITEC detected few/too many divisions.
-How can I tune the params?
+How can I tune the parameters?

    Division detection is mainly controlled by the division factor in *Tracking* section.
 Try tune it up a bit to encourage more detections of divsion, and vice versa.
 If the time resolution of your data is compromised, you may tune up the Max distance in *advanced parameters for tracking* to allow more vibrant transitions.